Gather up your mates to get on board as we set sail to Treasure Island*.

 - The Monkey ball pit, basketball, bike track and other fun activities will be open all day.

-- Friday closes with a very entertaining Evening Service.
+- Friday closes with a very inspirational Evening Service.

 - Saturday morning's activities begin with the Cardboard Regatta competition at Spencer Lake.